BIRTH INJURY ATTORNEYS

 - Zoloft – for depression and post-traumatic stress disorders.

 A woman should always talk with her doctor about the risks and benefits of any drugs before taking them.
 Together, they can decide if the benefit of the drug is worth the possible risk.
 If a woman finds out that she is pregnant while she is taking a drug, she should talk to her doctor immediately.
 Some drugs are needed to keep the mother healthy.
-Not taking some drugs while she is pregnant may put both the woman’s and her baby’s health in danger.
+Not taking some drugs while she is pregnant may put both the health of the woman and her baby in danger.